 Eligibility of global health research at CIHR

-CIHR has recently received questions from the research community regarding global health research proposals and their eligibility for funding under the Project Grant program.
+While global health is therefore a major priority for CIHR, we acknowledge that members of the research community still have questions regarding global health research proposals and, in particular, their eligibility for funding under CIHR’s Project Grant program.

 Since its creation, CIHR has proudly supported and continues to fund global health research through Project Grants and other funding opportunities.
 Indeed, global health research is a core part of CIHR’s legislated mandate, which calls for CIHR “to contribute to the improvement of people’s health in Canada and the world.”